-The Admission Office publishes decisions on Ravenna on March 10 (for applications submitted by January 16).
+The Admission Office publishes decisions on Ravenna on March 10 (for applications submitted by January 15).
 Admitted students have until April 10 to submit enrollment contracts and tuition deposits.
-Admitted students will have the opportunity to re-visit campus and attend classes before they must decide (re-visit days are in early April after our students return from spring break).
+Admitted students will have the opportunity to revisit campus (virtually or on-campus depending on the COVID-19 situation) and attend classes before they must decide (re-visit days are in early April after our students return from spring break).

 Application guidelines for home-schooled students

 - A detailed syllabus for last year’s academic work, as well as this current year: The syllabus should include course names, length of each course, textbooks/resources used, and instructors’ names.

 - A writing assignment sample from the current year: This should include the assignment, the student’s work, and the instructor’s final evaluation and/or comments.

 - Transcript for last year’s academic work as well as the current year: This should include course names with final comments and/or evaluations for each subject.
 Please also indicate if these courses run on terms, trimesters, or quarters.